SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 to herself in her own culture (identiﬁes herself ), then the reaction will most likely be automatic (gamemaster's option).

+Restrictions/Notes: At this level of fame, the character should be treated like a famous author, an occasional holo-vid star, or a reasonably recognizable sports ﬁgure.
+Some gamemaster characters will be immune to this fame, but most will have some sort of (generally positive) reaction.
+Otherwise, see Fame (R1) for more information.

+### Fame (R3) ###

+There is a pretty good chance anyone in the game setting (unless it is a multi-world setting) will recognize the character (or what the character is) fairly easily.
+The base die total needed is 8, and it can be modiﬁed by circumstance.
+The character has the status of a holo-vid star, a famous politician, or a top-ranked sports hero.

+Restrictions/Notes: As with Fame (R1) and Fame (R2) -- certain
+people just won't be impressed.
+In addition, characters with Fame (R3) should almost always have to take the Disadvantage Infamy at least Rank 1 -- no matter how nice, talented, or generally well-liked a person is, there's always somebody out there who wishes them harm.

+### Patron (R1) ###

+The odds are that most players' characters are not independently wealthy.
+But they might have access to wealth in the form of patrons.
+If the characters are treasure hunters, patrons might include museums, universities, private philanthropists, news agencies, megacorporations, or even retired adventurers.

+Patron (R1) means the character has a backer who will fund one expedition, with all proceeds going to the patron.
+All of the costs (room, board, travel, expenses) are covered by the patron, with the understanding that the player's character is basically just a worker-forhire.
+Anything that the adventurer discovers or purchases becomes the property of the patron.

-Patron (R2)
+### Patron (R2) ###

 A Patron (R2) expects much less from those she backs.
 Though the character may receive less ﬁnancial support, she gains a greater freedom of action.

 A news agency looking for hot stories is a common example of an organization qualifying for Patron (R2).
 They cover a character's travel expenses and any legal fees in exchange for inspiring stories.
 Anything that the character ﬁnds on his own (like artifacts) remain his own.

+### Patron (R3) ###

 A Patron (R3) gives a character a limited stipend and covers most expenses, then offers to purchase whatever the character recovers.
 Without consistent results, the funding will be cut off.

-Size (R1 or more)
+### Size (R1 or more) ###

 The character is much larger or smaller than the average Human.
 For every rank in this Advantage, the player receives up to +3 to his character's scale modiﬁer (which starts at zero).
 The player must specify whether the character is bigger or smaller than the average Human.

-Restrictions/Notes: At this level of fame, the character should be treated like a famous author, an occasional holo-vid star, or a reasonably recognizable sports ﬁgure.
-Some gamemaster characters will be immune to this fame, but most will have some sort of (generally positive) reaction.
-Otherwise, see Fame (R1) for more information.

-Restrictions/Notes: Generally, the character's weight is proportional for his height, but a Disadvantage, such as Hindrance: Reduced
-Toughness, or a Special Ability, such as Hardiness, could be used to represent a very thin or very large character (respectively).
+Restrictions/Notes: Generally, the character's weight is proportional for his height, but a Disadvantage, such as Hindrance: Reduced Toughness, or a Special Ability, such as Hardiness, could be used to represent a very thin or very large character (respectively).
 Likewise, to reﬂect a longer stride, the character should have the Hypermovement